 That Fat in Your Blood

 LDL Cholesterol, triglycerides, the fats (lipids) floating in your blood.
 While your health care provider is checking your blood pressure, have her draw some blood to measure your cholesterol.
 High cholesterol causes atherosclerosis, another way to ruin the plumbing of your blood vessels, weaken the walls, and set everything up for a stroke.
-If your cholesterol is high, there are now great medicines to treat it.
-Get a prescription, get the medicine, and take it.
+If your cholesterol is high, there are now great medications to treat it.
+Get a prescription, get the medication, and take it.

 The Sugar in Your Blood